Pharmacokinetics and Safety of SAR441236

-- Within 45 days prior to study entry, plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 45 days prior to study entry, plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

-- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

 - Plasma HIV-1 RNA >5000 and ≤200,000 copies/mL within 45 days prior to study entry.

 - CD4+ cell count of greater than or equal to 350 cells/mm3 obtained within 45 days prior to study entry at any US laboratory that has a CLIA certification or its equivalent.

 - Willingness and ability to start combination ART by or on Day 28 of the study.

 Exclusion Criteria, Arms A, B, and C